-However, this isn’t the best way to meet other travellers.
+However, this isn’t the best way to meet other travelers.
 Maybe get out of your comfort zone and book a private room in a hostel to meet some travel buddies.

 Workaway is a great platform for people to find a home for a few weeks and meet new people.
-Many hosts will provide a free room and sometimes a few meals per day in exchange for 20-25 hours of volunteering per week.
+Many hosts will provide a free room and sometimes a few meals daily in exchange for 20-25 hours of volunteering per week.
 This can become a lot for nomads balancing a full-time job on the road.
-Work on the road isn’t always a walk in the park as some make it seem.
+Work on the road isn’t always a walk in the park, as some make it seem.

 How to Become a Digital Nomad Trader

 Becoming a digital nomad trader isn’t as easy as it seems.
-For those who traded from home, they can change their home office for a beach chair, hammock or a table anywhere in the world.
-For those wanting to make the switch from a regular job to trading while travelling, let’s go through a quick crash course.
+Those who trade from home can change their home office for a beach chair, hammock, or table anywhere in the world.
+Let’s go through a quick crash course for those wanting to switch from a regular job to trading while traveling.

 - Set up a Demo Account Before Quitting Your Job

 For those with trading experience, ignore this step.
-For the others, before embarking on your digital nomad trading journey, maybe try it out first.
+For the others, before embarking on your digital nomad trading journey, try it out first.
 Many platforms will offer a free demo account to practice trading.
-I suggest practising for 1 month.
-It can be difficult to juggle while working.
-However, it’s important to know if you’re good at it before quitting your job and doing the jump to a new digital career.
+I suggest practicing for one month.
+It can be not easy to juggle while working.
+However, knowing if you’re good at it before quitting your job and jumping into a new digital career is important.
 We offer classes on our platform for traders of every level.
 Check them out here!